Nyawira-Mwangi/IBM-Data-Science-Professional-Certificate/README.md

    * Machine Learning Prediction.ipynb"
    * Interactive Visual Analytics with Folium.ipynb"
    * Interactive Dashboard with Ploty Dash.ipynb"
-2. Extracting Stock Data Using a Web Scraping
+3. Analyzing Stock Performance and Building a Dashboard
-3. Extracting Stock Data Using a API-yfinance
+4. Extracting Stock Data Using  Web Scraping
-4. Analyzing Stock Performance and Building a Dashboard
+5. Extracting Stock Data Using  API-yfinance
-5. Predicting housing prices for King County USA
+6. Predicting housing prices for King County USA
-6. Analyzing wildfire activities in Australia
+7. Analyzing wildfire activities in Australia
-7. Australia Wildfire Dashboard
+8. Australia Wildfire Dashboard
-8. Analysing historical trends in automobile sales during recession periods
+9. Analysing historical trends in automobile sales during recession periods
-9. Predicting the optimum quotation price for the cars in a lot
+10. Predicting the optimum quotation price for the cars in a lot
-10. Rain Prediction in Australia
+11. Rain Prediction in Australia
-11. Text Analysis: Analyzing customer feedback for a product
+12. Text Analysis: Analyzing customer feedback for a product
-12. Data Engineering
+13. Data Engineering